telerik/xaml-docs/controls/radribbonview/features/contextual-tabs.md

 	Me.ribbonView.IsMouseWheelTabScrollingEnabled = False
 {{endregion}}

-## Prevent the selection of a contextual tab when it is activated
+## Prevent the Selection of a Contextual Tab When It Is Activated

 By default, when a contextual tab is activated, the first tab element inside will be selected.
 To disable this behavior you can set the __SelectFirstTabOnActivation__ property of the __RadRibbonContextualGroup__ to __false__.